Kaktushose/jda-commands/wiki/docs/misc/property.md

 If multiple <PropertyProvider>s are setting a value for the same key, then the value of the provider with the highest [priority][[PropertyProvider#priority()]] is chosen.

-!!! note "fallback/default values"
+!!! note "Fallback/ Default Values"
-    For some properties (like <Property#CLASS_FINDER>) the default value will be completely overridden instead of accumulated although the property's type is enumeration or map.
+    For some properties (like <Property#CLASS_FINDER>) the default value will be completely overridden instead of accumulated although the propertys type is enumeration or map.

     Whether the default values will be overridden or accumulated together with other values is defined by <Property#fallbackBehaviour()>